Mohosin999/Express-101/README.md

 });
 ```

-### Send HTML to Browser
+## Send HTML to Browser

-Remember this, when any change in the code, restart the server must.
+If you change any code, restart the server must (as we not yet use "nodemon")

-1. Handle route
+1. Handle route ( app.get(route, controller) )

 ```
 app.get("/", (req, res) => {